yellows8/3dshax/README.md

 * v8.x
 * v9.0-v9.2
 * v9.3

-Starting(?) with v9.3 FIRM, FS stuff from the new thread is broken, hence arm11kernel stuff is broken too.
-This seems to be caused by thread stack issues?
-This is mostly only a problem on Old3DS, since with New3DS(when using LOADA9_NEW3DSMEM) the stack is located in .bss instead of 0x01ffXXXX.

 The above doesn't really apply for functionality where addresses are located on-the-fly, unless specificly mentioned otherwise.